thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 proceed more smoothly and enable new governance object additions with minimal impact to Dash Core.

-Sentinel runs periodically and performs four main tasks as described below: governance sync, ping, governance object pruning, and superblock management.
+Sentinel runs periodically and performs three main tasks as described below: governance sync, governance object pruning, and superblock management.
 The governance object data is stored in a SQLite database.

 ##### Sentinel<!--noref--> Sync